Everyone has stretched at some point in their lives.

 Dynamic stretching requires you to oscillate in and out of end ranges of motion to help improve your mobility in certain movement patterns.
 We go over this in more detail in A Simplistic 5-Minute Warm Up Routine To Keep You Limber.

 So, stretching isn’t necessarily bad for you- the problem is that we are using stretching for the wrong reasons.

-When used correctly, stretching has a great deal of benefits.
+When used correctly, stretching has plenty of benefits.
+These include:

 If you are someone who absolutely loves static stretching, then keep on doing it.
 Just make sure that you are doing it at the right time.

 The best time to perform static stretching is AFTER your workout when your muscles and joints are already loose/warm or after a warm shower right before bedtime.